Today, you’re going to learn exactly how to choose a radio station name.

 Visit uspto.gov and learn about registering & searching for trademarks.
 Best to also consider getting some legal help as you choose your radio name.

-Congrats for making it to the last section of this post.
+Congrats on making it to the last section of this post.

 We’ll cover six radio station naming techniques.